The variance of closed geodesics in balls and annuli on the modular surface: Variance for random geodesic segments

 We are left with the trickiest case $r \geq \frac{R}{2}$ and $\frac{R}{4} \leq D \leq 2R$.
 The issue here is that the intersection of each geodesic with the annulus $A_{r, R}(w)$ no longer has length $\ll R-r$ when the latter is thin -- in fact the length can be $\gg \sqrt{R(R-r)}$.
 In what follows it is worth keeping in mind that since $R \ll 1$ the geometry is roughly Euclidean.

 First let us change variables, shifting $\theta$ so that it corresponds to the angle with the geodesic from $z$ to $w$ (instead of with the vertical line).
 Since $D \ll R$, we can choose a sufficiently small (absolute) $\eps > 0$ such that if $|\sin{\theta}| < \eps$ then each $\theta$ contributes $\ll R-r$.
 Indeed, the integrand for each $\theta$ is now the length of the intersection of the one-sided geodesic determined by $(z, \theta)$ with the annulus $A_{r, R}(w)$.
 If $d$ is the (orthogonal) distance between that geodesic and $w$, then the hyperbolic law of sines gives $\sinh{d} = \sinh{D} \sin{\theta}$, which implies $d \ll R \sin{\theta}$.
-The length of the intersection of the corresponding two-sided geodesic with $A_{r, R}(w)$ is $2(\ell_R - \ell_r)$, where by the hyperbolic law of cosines we have (see \autoref{length_fig})
+The length of the intersection of the corresponding two-sided geodesic with $A_{r, R}(w)$ is $2(\ell_R - \ell_r)$, where we define $2 \ell_R$ as the length of the intersection of that two-sided geodesic with $B_R(w)$, and similarly for $2\ell_r$ (both intersections will be non-empty for sufficiently small $\eps>0$, as we assume $D \asymp R \asymp r$).
+By the hyperbolic law of cosines we have (see \autoref{length_fig})

 Choosing $\eps>0$ sufficiently small so that $d \leq \frac{R}{4} \leq \frac{r}{2}$ we get $\ell_r \gg R$ and therefore by the MVT

 Now, for the remaining angles $\theta$ satisfying $|\sin{\theta}| \geq \eps$ we will fix the radius $t$ and evaluate the angular contribution.
 The values of $t$ for which $\partial B_{t}(z)$ intersects only one of $\partial B_R(w)$ or $\partial B_{r}(w)$ contribute $\ll R-r$ (bounding the integral over $\theta$ trivially), so they may be excluded and we can assume that both circles are intersected.
 Let $0 \leq \theta_r < \theta_R \leq \pi$ be the angles corresponding to the intersection points in the upper half, so the integral over $\theta$ with no restrictions contributes $2(\theta_R - \theta_r)$ and by the hyperbolic law of cosines we have (see \autoref{angles_fig})